10 Ways to Plan a

 When you hire services for your wedding, whether it be a photographer, a DJ, a wedding planner, a caterer or a hair and beauty stylist, suggest displaying some of their advertising materials in exchange for a discount.
 You could have business cards on the tables next to the place names.
 This is an effective way for local businesses to raise their brand awareness and gain new customers, so many businesses will be willing to consider your offer.

 So there you have our top tips on planning the wedding day of your dreams, without blowing your budget!
 Follow these simple and effective steps for a beautiful wedding day and a happy, stress-free start to married life.
 You’ll have the perfect day to remember, without falling into debt.
-Here’s to your big day!
+If you’re reading this prior to your big day – congratulations from all of us at Money Trumpet.